helmimarif/RealmeFixTouchScreen/README.md

-# RealmeFixTouchscreen
+# RealmeFixTouchScreen
-Realme Fix Touchscreen SH Script
+Realme Fix TouchScreen SH Script

 Feature :
 - Fixed The Edges Of The Phone Screen Being Unresponsive To Touch